Alejogb1/job-board/blog-data/what-are-the-resolvable-bootstrap-urls-for-kafka.md

 id: "what-are-the-resolvable-bootstrap-urls-for-kafka"
 ---

-Okay, let's talk about resolvable bootstrap urls for kafka – I’ve definitely spent my fair share of time troubleshooting connection issues tied to this.
+, let's talk about resolvable bootstrap urls for kafka – I’ve definitely spent my fair share of time troubleshooting connection issues tied to this.
 It’s not just a matter of listing them; it's about understanding what "resolvable" really means in the context of a distributed system like Kafka, especially when you're dealing with diverse network configurations, containers, and cloud deployments.

 The bootstrap url, or bootstrap servers list, is essentially the entry point for Kafka clients to discover the entire cluster.
 It's a comma-separated list of host:port pairs.
 For example, `kafka1.example.com:9092,kafka2.example.com:9092,kafka3.example.com:9092`.
 Now, the crux of the matter is the 'resolvable' part.
 A url is resolvable when the client application, wherever it's running, can translate the hostname in the url into an ip address using a name resolution system, typically dns.
 A classic issue occurs when a client attempts to resolve a hostname that exists in a different network scope.
 For example, a containerized application might use hostnames that are only resolvable within the container's network namespace, and these hostnames would not be resolvable by a client outside that namespace.

 This was particularly apparent during my work on a microservices project a few years back.
 We had Kafka running within a Kubernetes cluster, exposed internally using service hostnames – something like `kafka-service.kafka-ns.svc.cluster.local:9092`.
-While perfectly usable *within* the cluster, this bootstrap url was useless for any clients running outside the cluster.
+While perfectly usable _within_ the cluster, this bootstrap url was useless for any clients running outside the cluster.
 Clients were erroring out with inability to resolve the hostnames.
 We had to expose the brokers with hostnames that were resolvable outside the cluster and reconfigure the clients to use the external address and ports.

-The first major point to understand is that these are *not* broker addresses per se.
+The first major point to understand is that these are _not_ broker addresses per se.
 The bootstrap list only gives the client a starting point.
 Once connected, the client queries these initial brokers for the full list of brokers that comprise the cluster, including their internal endpoints.
-Thus, while you *need* resolvable addresses in the bootstrap list, these addresses don’t dictate the addresses the client uses for communication *after* the initial handshake.
+Thus, while you _need_ resolvable addresses in the bootstrap list, these addresses don’t dictate the addresses the client uses for communication _after_ the initial handshake.

 Here’s a breakdown of the typical issues and their remedies: